wrkzcoin/HellBot/README.md

 ## Overview

-This bot is very basic with only few commands such as `/namefilter`, `/ignore`, `/logchan`, `/donate`, `/about`.
-This Bot is still new and needs more testing.
-Invite and use at your own risk right now.
+This bot is very basic with only few commands such as `/namefilter`, `/ignore`, `/messagefilter`, `/logchan`, `/donate`, `/about`.

 To invite this Bot, use the [link here](https://invite-hellbot.wrkz.work/).
-This Bot requires permission to kick/ban or it will not work.
+This Bot requires permission to `kick/ban/manage message` or it will not work.
+The invitation link already set necessary permissions.

 ## Built with